matiaskochman/kickstarter_ethereum_solidity/README.md

 1) Install metamask chrome plugin from the chrome webstore.
 2) Create ethereum accounts in metamask.
 3) Change to Rinkby test network in metamask.
-4) After creating an account go to http://rinkeby-faucet.com/ to get 0.1 ETHER for testing to your new created account.
+4) After creating an account go to http://rinkeby-faucet.com/ to get 0.01 ETHER for testing to your new created account.
+5) More ETHER for rinkeby test network, https://faucet.rinkeby.io/